sarinderv/CMPE272-HW2/README.md

 Backend is a Spring Boot REST service.
 Please see https://spring.io/guides/gs/spring-boot/ for more info.

+To run the service on localhost:8080, install Maven and then enter command `mvn spring-boot:run`

 App and Controller are in src/main/java

 Unit Tests are in src/test/java

+To run unit tests enter command `mvn test`